rasberry/ImageFunctions/Readme.md

 = selecting dropdown from speargraphic causes -g paramter to mysteriously appar for other functions = some function job are not finishing
-= try making status bar a flyout that keeps some message history = maybe remove the Debug method from Log and switch to using Trace.Writeline instead
+= try making status bar a flyout that keeps some message history = tried flyout but it's not really working out - having to hack sizes and events..
+  = maybe splitview but there's no horizontal version ..? :/

-X maybe capture log messages - probably need to create a log provider = maybe this ? https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line = tried https://learn.microsoft.com/en-us/dotnet/core/extensions/logger-message-generator = but was too inflexible. not sure how to share messages between logs and exceptions
+X maybe capture log messages - probably need to create a log provider = maybe this ? https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line = tried https://learn.microsoft.com/en-us/dotnet/core/extensions/logger-message-generator = but was too inflexible. not sure how to share messages between logs and exceptions X maybe remove the Debug method from Log and switch to using Trace.Writeline instead = sounds like trace is soft-deprecated - https://learn.microsoft.com/en-us/dotnet/core/diagnostics/logging-tracing
 </pre>